Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Atomic excitations for black hole spacetime

 \subsection{Case (i): The Mirror is at $X=X_{0}$}

-Although both atoms and mirrors are static, their time frame is different.
-The atom is static at $X=0$, i.e. it is situated on $t=0$ axis in Schwarzschild coordinates, and its time frame is measured by $r_\star/c$.
-On the other hand, the mirror's time is measured with respect to KS time $T$, which is posted at $X=X_0$.
-So, the atom will transit from the ground state to the excited state when encountering the produced virtual photon in the KS frame.
+In this scenario, the modes interacting with the mirror are expressed in terms of the Kruskal--Szekeres (KS) coordinates, and the mirror is positioned at a constant spatial location $X = X_0$, with its evolution governed by the KS time coordinate $T$.
+In contrast, the atom is represented in Schwarzschild coordinates inside the black hole, traversing a path along which the spacelike coordinate $t_{S}$ remains fixed at zero.
+This trajectory corresponds to $X = 0$ in the KS framework, and the atom's proper time progresses according to the timelike coordinate $r_{\star}/c$.
+So, the atom will transit from the ground state to the excited state when encountering the produced photon in the KS frame.
 Therefore, we describe the photon modes in terms of the KS coordinates, with the vacuum given by the conformal vacuum relating to the positive frequency mode $e^{-i\,\nu\,T}$.
 In particular, this single-photon mode solution, see \cite{book:Birrell, Svidzinsky:2018jkp}, is given by

 Utilizing this mode solution in the expression of the transition probability of Eq. \eqref{eq:TP-gen-Sch1}, we obtain